harimittapalli/nagios_silverpeak_api/README.md

 ## Nagios Silver Peak API Plugin:

-  `nagios_silverpeak_api.py` is written in python 3 and is used to monitor the Silver peak network devices resources through REST API.
+  `nagios_silverpeak_api.py` is written in python 3 and is used to monitor the Silver peak WAN SD network devices resources through REST API.

 Usage: silverpeak_api.py [options]
 ----------------------------------